toqana/BodyCamera/README.md

 [Termux v1.18](https://github.com/termux/termux-app/releases/download/v0.118.0/termux-app_v0.118.0+github-debug_arm64-v8a.apk) was downloaded and [side-loaded](https://www.makeuseof.com/tag/how-to-manually-install-side-load-apps-on-your-android-device/) on a WiFi only Android tablet (Samsung Galaxy Tab S7) running Android version 12 (kernel version 4.19.113-24856341).
 See also [wiki.termux](https://wiki.termux.com/wiki/Main_Page).

-Per https://wiki.termux.com/wiki/Internal_and_external_storage, in order to see the Termux files in the Android Files app and use the file picker, the following commands we execured in Termux:

-    am start -a android.intent.action.VIEW -d "content://com.android.externalstorage.documents/root/primary"
-and
-    am start -a android.intent.action.OPEN_DOCUMENT -d /storage/emulated/0 -t '*/*'

-When cloning from GitHub, use the commands below to move the file structure in the BodyCamera folder to the $HOME folder:

-    cd $HOME
-    cd BodyCamera
-    cp -rf ./* ..
-    cp .bashrc ..
-    cd $HOME
-    rm -rf ./BodyCamera

 ### Client Option 3: ARM IoT Device

 The use of NodeJS for Client functions allows for an inexpensive ARM based IoT device with a camera, microphone, GPS, and other peripherals as desired.